-- Remove corneal epithelium over a 8-9 mm area using one of following techniques:
+- Remove corneal epithelium over an 8-9 mm area using one of the following techniques:

 - Mechanically remove with Amoils epithelial brush.

-- Irrigate residual EtOH with chilled balanced salt solution.
+- Irrigate residual EtOH with a chilled balanced salt solution.

 - Remove epithelial sheet with cellulose sponge or spatula (Fig. 23–2)